sts/smailr/README.md

 You can as well specify multiple destinations for both commands separated by a comma:

     smailr add user-alias@example.com --alias user@example.com,user1@example.com

+### DKIM

+You can even manage RSA keys for Domain Key Identified Mail (DKIM).

+To create a new key for the selector MX do:

+    # smailr add example.com --dkim mx
+    public-key MIGJAo<snip>AAE= # returns the public key to use

+To remove the key again run:

+    smailr rm example.com --dkim mx

+**IMPORTANT NOTE**: You will need to setup DNS manually for DKIM to work.
+The above example requires the following DNS records:

+    $ORIGIN example.com
+       _domainkey     IN      TXT     "t=y\; o=~\;"
+    mx._domainkey     IN      TXT     "v=DKIM1\; t=y\; k=rsa\; p=MIGJAo<snip>AAE="

+Further explenation:

+    'mx'   matches up with your dkim_selector specified on you CLI.

+    't=y'  tells remote MTAs, that you are still testing DKIM.
+           Use t=n once everything works.

+    'o=~'  tells everybody, that only some may gets signed.
+           Use o=- if you want to sign everything.

+The exim configuration assumes a selector of 'mx' by default.
+You can change that, so it matches something else.
+Eg. the current month of the year, in case you want to generate a new key every month.

+Check the remote\_smtp transport configuration in the supplied Exim configuration file to change that.

 ### Mutt